 The vision of the LTC Chapter of Phi Theta Kappa is to enhance the experience of membership, to increase volunteerism, to promote fun activities that will strengthen members' bonds with Phi Theta Kappa, and to provide our members with leadership opportunities that will enhance future work ethics and provide the skills necessary for a lifetime of success.

-Student Impact is an interdenominational, student-led, Christian organization open to all LTC students and staff.
-Student Impact exists to provide regular opportunities to study and discuss the Bible, worship and pray, all in a group setting, which also provides opportunities for fellowship, encouragement, and spiritual growth among members.
+Campus Christian Fellowship is an interdenominational, student-led, Christian organization open to all LTC students and staff.
+Campus Christian Fellowship exists to provide regular opportunities to study and discuss the Bible, worship and pray, all in a group setting, which also provides opportunities for fellowship, encouragement, and spiritual growth among members.
 We seek to be a resource to the student body by offering opportunities to discuss spiritual matters and provide materials in the form of outside speakers, videos, books, and articles, all for their benefit and consideration.
 We also seek to be a catalyst for caring and compassion toward others which involves volunteering at and supporting various charitable organizations.
 We hope to share the love of Christ while providing a safe and comfortable opportunity for Christians and non-Christians alike.